If you are a registered Pscale User and need PscaleX, please contact us for a download link.

 A few Other Tips:

 One of the most important key combinations is Ctrl F9 (Hold down the Ctrl key and press F9 Key.
 The key combo immediately exits the DosBox PscaleX environment.
-It’s like a kill command.
+Its like a kill command.

 Another key combination, Alt Enter, will run DosBox PscaleX in full screen mode.
 However, full screen mode seems to disable the use of your Windows key (for minimizing PscaleX) and also may not fully recover your desktop with a subsequent Alt Enter.
-It’s supposed to toggle back and forth between Full Screen and a Window.
+Its supposed to toggle back and forth between Full Screen and a Window.

 I should also mention that running Graphics/Dos within Pscale Win will work but will not recover the video correctly on exit.
 This will require a Ctrl F9 to exit Dosbox.
 A warning message appears allowing you to cancel Graphics/Dos.
 The same applies to the following Pscale Main Menu options under File: